brianboyko/brian-boyko-datadog-technical-test/README.md

 And like a **ton of bricks** in hindsight, it turns out what what I _really, really_ should have used was a seperate Node.js server that runs as a daemon, which used websockets to push alert messages to the browser.
 (Instead, I thought: well, this will need an API as well as a front-end, so start with Next.js as a starting point and just go from there.)

-What might have been a better solution would be to set up some sort of websocket service on the backend where the backend could send push alerts, rather than sending data to the front-end to be calculated in the browser.

 ### Do more research on a charting library.

-I hope that this doesn't happen, but Recharts seems to be a bit buggy - you may experience a visual bug with the chart (especially when browsing to localhost:3000/debug where I've got pre-captured test data).
-I don't think the problem lives in my code, I just wanted something a little quick and easy to deploy without having to deal with the overkill that is D3.
+Recharts seems to be a bit buggy - you may experience a visual bug with the chart.
+I don't think the problem lives in my code, I just wanted a quick and simple charting library.

 ### Use Axios, not fetch.